-- any interest amount outstanding at reporting date.
-The Group does not offer loan redraw facilities or loan commitments in its Direct Lending business and therefore there are no undrawn commitments included in the EAD. - appropriate probability of default measure.
-All loans in the portfolio are assumed to have an equivalent probability of default to that of a B+ rated Corporate Bond given that the mortgage book is comprised predominately of commercial borrowers. - > the borrower is unlikely to pay its credit obligations to the Group in full, without recourse by the Group to actions such as realising security (if any is held); or - > the financial asset is 90 days overdue
+- Exposure at Default (EAD): represents the calculated exposure in the event of a default.
+The EAD for mortgage loans is the principal and any interest amount outstanding at reporting date.
+The Group does not offer loan redraw facilities or loan commitments in its Direct Lending business and therefore there are no undrawn commitments included in the EAD. - Probability of Default (PD): Given the Group has experienced very few losses in its history, external data has been used to determine an appropriate probability of default measure.
+All loans in the portfolio are assumed to have an equivalent probability of default to that of a B+ rated Corporate Bond given that the mortgage book is comprised predominately of commercial borrowers. - Loss Given Default (LGD): the LGD is the magnitude of the ECL in a default event.
+The Group considers a financial asset to be in default when: - > the borrower is unlikely to pay its credit obligations to the Group in full, without recourse by the Group to actions such as realising security (if any is held); or - > the financial asset is 90 days overdue